Anglican Episcopal Church of Brazil: History

 In 1860 a Scottish priest, the Reverend Richard Holden, landed in Belém.
 He was also sent by the Episcopal Church to do missionary work.
 Holden conducted the most successful mission, remaining in the country for 12 years.
 He chose Belém as his work post due to the existence of a Bibles distribution station in the city and his expectation that the Amazon River would be open to international navigation.
 In Belém, he tried to create an Anglican community, but was not successful.
-He used the local media to spread the church, writing newspaper articles that provoked the wrath of the Roman Catholic bishop, Antônio de Macedo Costa.
+He used the local media to spread the church, writing newspaper articles that provoked the wrath of the Catholic bishop, Antônio de Macedo Costa.
 Holden was responsible for the first Portuguese translation of the Book of Common Prayer; he also wrote a dozen hymns — two of them featured in the 1962 hymnal.
 He traveled the tributary rivers of the Amazon to sell Bibles in riverside communities.
 In 1862, he moved to Salvador, where he also tried to spread Anglicanism through the press.
 His articles encountered strong opposition and he survived three assassination attempts.
 His strong personality and controversial preaching style also provoked opposition from the Episcopal Church, which had sponsored his trip to Brazil (although it was also in disarray due to the American Civil War and defeated Confederates would soon arrive in Brazil with their slaves).
 In 1864, Rev. Holden accepted the invitation of Presbyterian Robert Kalley to become a minister in the Fluminense Congregational Church in Rio de Janeiro.
 He later abandoned Anglicanism and became a Dispensationalist.

-Anglican missions in Brazil began to flourish after 1889, when the Republic was proclaimed and the country became officially secular; this decriminalized the conversion of Roman Catholics to Anglicanism and other churches and religions.
+Anglican missions in Brazil began to flourish after 1889, when the Republic was proclaimed and the country became officially secular; this decriminalized the conversion of Catholics to Anglicanism and other churches and religions.
 In 1890, the priests Lucien Lee Kinsolving and James Watson Morris were sent to Brazil from the Virginia Theological Seminary.
 They established themselves in a rented house later known as the Mission House (Casa da Missão) in Porto Alegre, where they held the first Anglican Mass in Portuguese on 1 June 1890.
 Three other American missionaries followed in 1891: Rev. William Cabell Brown (who would leave in 1914 to become bishop in his native Virginia, but after completing translations of the Bible and Book of Common Prayer), Rev. John Gaw Meem and lay woman Mary Packard.
 They established missions in Santa Rita do Rio dos Sinos, Rio Grande and Pelotas.
 These five missionaries are regarded as the founders of the Brazilian Episcopal Church, since they preached to Brazilians in Portuguese and spread Anglicanism throughout the Southern region of Brazil, which now has the largest number of Anglican communities.